TerragonTerragon Docs

 Automations

-Create recurring tasks that run on a schedule or via manual trigger
+Create recurring tasks that run based on specific events

 Automations are saved prompts that run automatically in response to a trigger.
-We currently support two types of triggers:
+We currently support four types of triggers:

 • Manual: these run on-demand when you explicitly trigger them